Microsoft-Project/website/README.md

 yarn start or npm run start # starts web server and watches for file changes

 # Run for production build
-yarn build # if using npm, change 'yarn build:prod' to 'npm run build:prod'
+yarn build # if using npm, change 'yarn build:prod' to 'npm run build:prod' in package.json
 ```

 ### Website screenshot